Morriz/mostack/README.md

 * username: admin
 * password: jaja

+##### 3.3.2 Prometheus

+Look at the Prometheus view to see all targets are scrapable.
+For now there is an issue with one endpoints cert.
+That will be fixed later.
+There will be prometheus alerts sent to the alertmanager:

+##### 3.3.3 Alertmanager

+The alertmanager view will show the alerts concerning the unreachable endpoints.

 #### 3.4 Kibana log view

 Look at a pre-installed [Kibana dashboard with Logtrail](https://kibana.dev.yourdoma.in/app/logtrail) showing the cluster logs.

 Creds: Same as Grafana.

+#### 3.5 Calico

+Now that we have all ups running and functional, we can start deploying network policies.
+Let's start with denying all inbound/outbound ingress and egress for all namespaces:

+	k apply -f k8s/policies/deny-all.yaml

+Now we can revisit the apps and see most of them failing.
+Interesting observation on minikube: the main nginx-ingress is still functional.
+This is because current setup does not operate on the host network.
+To also control host networking we have to fix some things, but that will arrive in the next update of this stack (hopefully).

+Let's apply all the policies needed for every namespace to open up the needed connectivity, and watch the apps work again:

+	k apply -f k8s/policies

 ### 4. Deleting the cluster